filizt/mock-rest-api-specs/.github/ISSUE_TEMPLATE/request-arm-api-review.md

 ---
-name: Request ARM API Review
+name: ARM API Review Meeting Intake Form
-about: Issue to create for an ARM API Review
+about: Issue to create for an ARM API Review meeting
 title: ''
 labels: ''
 assignees: ''